newlandsvalley/purescript-school-of-music/README.md

 The editor is built using polyphonic soundfonts which must be pre-loaded for selected instruments before anything plays.
 The PSoM score is translated to a Melody (as accepted by the [MIDI player](https://github.com/newlandsvalley/purescript-midi-player)) which is an interruptible series of MIDI phrases.
 Interruption is only enacted at a phrase boundary, and so it will take a noticeable time for the current phrase to end before taking effect.

-As far as I am aware, all features of the Music ADT which are fully supported by HSoM have been carried accross to the DSL.
+As far as I am aware, all features of the Music ADT which are fully supported by HSoM have been carried across to the DSL.

 Supported Instruments
 ---------------------